MichalSkoula/nazdar-the-game/readme.md

 ## TODO

-* More levels
+* More levels, every level, something new
 * Music transitions
-* every level, something new
+* New building sprites

 ## PACKAGING